Meet Your Boys Town Alumni Office Staff & Volunteers

 Administrative Assistant | Gail Page

-Gail has worked for Boys Town for more than eight years.
+Gail has worked for Boys Town and is doing a tremendous job.
 She started as a food service specialist in the Great Hall.
 When the alumni position became open she took her previous years of administrative experience and was interviewed and selected for the position.
 Gail is a familiar voice to many alumni and a friendly face to all who visit the Alumni Office.
 She has worked diligently to keep alumni informed and has been instrumental in the significant increase in lifetime membership enrollments.
 Gail also provides administrative support services for the Hall of History staff.
 She has two children and enjoys working in her yard.

 The BTNAA could not operate and do all the things it does without a dedicated cadre of volunteers who give of their time unselfishly to help where needed.

 John and his wife Cheryl live in Keswick, Virginia.
 John retired after 28 1/2 years in the US Air Force at the rank of Colonel and then was Vice President for Human and Physical Resources at Boys Town from 1998 until his retirement in 2008.
 He came out of retirement to become the Senior Advisor for Alumni Matters in October of 2008 and retired in August 2019.
 John was the driving force behind the creation of the current website and has volunteered to be the webmaster while in retirement.
 He is a Lifetime member of the BTNAA and he and Cheryl enjoy traveling.
 Phone: 402-650-4135 | Email: BTNAAwebmaster64@gmail.com

 We rely on the Newsletter Advisors to suggest stories for the newsletter, review and proof read each edition before it goes out and generally let us know of items of news that might be of interest to our brother and sister alumni.